 Boy, you just never know where someone is going to put a data center nowadays.
 Sure, places like Iowa, Nebraska and even, for God’s sake, Iceland, are emerging as new homes for enormous compute and storage facilities but a former prison farm?
 Talk about your urban renewal.
 That’s what the good people of Guilford, North Carolina are proposing as a potential use for the 800 acres that is currently the home for a state prison farm.
 Although this is still in the proposal stage, I think this potential marriage between the data center industry and our national system of incarceration raises some interesting prospects.

-First, let me begin by saying that I think the fact that this is a prison farm means that we aren’t talking about a facility that houses some of our more hard care anti-social individuals.
+First, let me begin by saying that I think the fact that this hail damage roof repair greeley co means that we aren’t talking about a facility that houses some of our more hard care anti-social individuals.
 Maybe back in the old chain gang days you might have had some hardcore felon picking the tomatoes, but now its probably just some guy who stole a few 100 thousand from a company pension fund.
 In other words, the more security conscious among you can breathe a little easier.
 I find it hard to conjure up an image of some balding, overweight, middle-aged accountant in a prison jump suit taking over a data center while screaming out, “Come and get me, coppers”.

 Security concerns are further reduced when you factor in that the farm also includes the county’s shooting range for members of the local constabulary, the prison guards and the FBI.
 While perhaps a little noisy, a plethora of armed law enforcement officials would definitely be considered a deterrent by even the most curious passerby.